 Crete is the largest and most populous of the Greek islands and I had the privilege of spending time there recently.
 My heritage is Greek and I have been to Greece 11 times but, this was my first time in Crete and it was fabulous!
 I am already planning a return trip in the Spring as a piggyback to my trip to Egypt.
-The loose plan at this point is to spend 9 days in Egypt and then spend Easter in Crete.
+The loose plan at this point is to spend nine days in Egypt and then spend Easter in Crete.
 Of course, this plan is pending pandemic travel restrictions.

-The plan was to spend 3 days in Heraklion, rent a car, drive to Chania and spend two days there and then return to Heraklion and spend another 2 days before returning to Albania.
+The plan was to spend three days in Heraklion, rent a car, drive to Chania and spend two days there and then return to Heraklion and spend another two days before returning to Albania.
 Flying out of Tirana, Albania with a layover in Athens, we arrived in Crete close to midnight.
 With all the pandemic restrictions, pretty much everything was closed at Eleftherios Venizelo, Athens International Airport, and by the time we landed and then arrived at the hotel in Heraklion, we were starving!
 A quick bite to eat at a restaurant close to the hotel, off to bed, and explore Heraklion the next day.

 Heraklion is a very walkable city and our hotel was one block off the pedestrian district and three blocks from the Mediterranean Sea.
 Score!!!

 We left the hotel on foot, bright and early, heading towards the pedestrian district and Lions Fountain Square.
 This was turning out to be a fabulous day when I stumbled into a Starbucks!
 White Chocolate Mocha and off to Rocca a Mare Fortress to enjoy the morning.